Federated Anonymous Blocklisting across Service Providers and its Application to Group Messaging: Federated Anonymous Blocklisting

 \subsection{System model}

 The system model of the FAB scheme is represented in Figure \ref{fig:model}.
-The following entities participate in a FAB scheme:

-\begin{itemize} \item Users ($U$): possess a private identity $x$.
-Their objective is to successfully authenticate to realms using a pseudonym. \item Identity Provider ($IP$): Creates credentials for users in which they sign their identity.
-They are trusted by the other entities in the scheme. \item Realms ($R$): abstract entities that verify the users' identity.
-Each realm possesses a \textit{blocklist} to which user pseudonyms can be inserted into at the realm's discretion. \end{itemize}
+The following entities participate in a FAB scheme: Users ($U$) possess a private identity $x$, and their objective is to successfully authenticate to realms using a pseudonym.
+Realms ($R$) are abstract entities that verify the users' identity, and each realm possesses a \textit{blocklist} to which user pseudonyms can be inserted into at the realm's discretion.

-We assume the Identity Provider is able to ensure Sybil resistance, that is, users cannot possess multiple credentials referencing different identities.
-Furthermore, whereas we assume that every entity trusts on $IP$'s signature, we require that it never learns the identity of users.
+Additionally, the system requires an Identity Provider ($IP$) to create credentials for users in which they sign their identity. $IP$'s signature is trusted by the other entities in the scheme, but it is not trusted to learn the users' identity.
+We assume the $IP$ is able to ensure Sybil resistance, that is, users cannot possess multiple credentials referencing different identities.

 \paragraph{Authentication}

 Users do not employ their identity $x$ directly to authenticate to a realm.
 Instead, they use a \textit{pseudonym} that is deterministically generated for every realm.
 In particular, realms possess a randomly-generated seed $s$ which users employ to calculate their pseudonym as $ps = \operatorname{PRF}_x(s)$.
 Crucially, the user's identity $x$ is private and thus pseudonyms from the same user in different realms cannot be linked.